open-ephys/onix-docs/source/Software Guide/Open Ephys GUI/index.rst

 --------------------------------------------------------------
 There are currently some areas where the Bonsai Editor **doesn't shine**.
 One of the most glaring is its primitive ephys visualization capabilities.
-Bonsai provides extremely advanced access to GPU visualization capabilities, but this has to be manually configured and can be a hurdle for those that just want to see if they have their probe in the right spot.
+Bonsai provides advanced access to GPU visualization capabilities, but this has to be manually configured and can be a hurdle for those that just want to see if they have their probe in the right spot.
 In the future, we aim to change this situation, and eventually provide first-class native ephys visualization capabilities right in the Bonsai Editor.

 .. note:: If you want to help improve Bonsai's Ephys visualization capabilites,